GarrettArm/gnatty/README.md

 ## To edit code and immediately see effect:

-ssh to localhost:5022  user:'root' password:'root'
+ssh to localhost:5022  user:"root" password:"{whatever you change .env's "SSH_PASSWORD" to}".

 ## To export config changes to drupal_sync/: